 Now that generic fingolimod is available, this could mean:

-The medication you receive may look different from GILENYA or come in different packaging
+- The medication you receive may look different from branded GILENYA or come in different packaging

-Your out-of-pocket costs may be affected, and financial support from the GILENYA Prescription Co-pay Support Program will no longer be available to you
+- Your out-of-pocket costs may be affected, and financial support from the branded GILENYA Prescription Co-pay Support Program will no longer be available to you

-What is the difference between GILENYA and generic fingolimod?
+What is the difference between branded GILENYA and generic fingolimod?

 The FDA approval for generic fingolimod, the active ingredient in GILENYA, is based on comparability to GILENYA in quality and efficacy.